IIYAMA12/web-design/README.md

 ![Title order-movies](readme-content/title.png)

-It might be a little bit BIGGER.
+The title BIGGER?

 ---

 ## Missing some clarity

-This interface is missing some clarity about how to order things.
+This interface is missing some clarity about how to order shop items.
 A zero state might be handy in this case.

 Need:
 `16.
 A crucial moment: the zero state`